neondatabase/website/content/docs/reference/technical-preview-free-tier.md

 ## Data Size

 Neon stores data in its own internal format.
-The 10GB data size limit in the Technical Preview free tier applies to the logical size of your Neon project.
-The logical size is the sum of all database sizes in the branches of your project.
-For information about checking the data size of your Neon project, see [../../manage/projects](Projects).
+The data size limit in the Technical Preview free tier applies to the logical size of your branch.
+The logical size is the sum of all database sizes in the branch of your project.

 <a id="#point-in-time-reset/"></a>